Antalis vulgaris

 Antalis vulgaris, commonly known as the common tusk shell, is a species of scaphopods mainly encountered on sandy bottoms from 5 to 1000 meters depth.

 Description

 Antalis vulgaris is a small mollusc of 3 to 6 cm length with a characteristic elephant tusk shape.
 Its shell is opaque white and displays closely spaced longitudinal striations on the posterior portion.
 The anterior aperture (thinnest end) is circular and is occluded by a septum with a central pipe bearing a circular orifice.

 Distribution

 The common tusk shell is found from south-western United Kingdom to western Mediterranean.

-Behaviour

 Diet

 The species stands vertically in soft grounds and search the sand with specific adhesive tentacles (captacula) for small benthic species such as foraminifera.

 Reproduction

 Separated sexes.
 The fecundation is external and gives rise to planktonic larvae called trochophore.